 - Or websites that impersonate others may not be viewed by Facebook as a problem to Facebook.

 - Some challenges are simply too hard for Facebook to resolve.
+Does Facebook success, for now, simply relate to the momentum of its larger number of users, not the ability of its software?

 - Alternatively, a Facebook representative may simply agree that anyone can create a new Facebook page and pretend they are InternetTIPS.com.
 If yes, does that mean anyone is free on Facebook to impersonate any company or individual they may choose?